mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### read_s3_listing_xml
 >

-Parse a S3 bucket listing in XML format into a file of S3 objects.
+Parse an S3 bucket listing in XML format into a file of objects.

 ### s3_do